 Little Saigon is the hub of the Vietnamese American community where all families and businesses are thriving.

 The mission of the Friends of Little Saigon is to preserve and enhance Little Saigon’s cultural, economic, and historic vitality.

 Quynh Pham is the Executive Director of the Friends of Little Saigon.
-In this role, she is responsible for organization’s overall strategic direction and sustainability.
+In this role, she is responsible for organization’s overall strategic direction.
 Before joining as staff, Quynh served on the board of the Friends of Little Saigon leading advocacy efforts, community engagement, and board development.
 Prior to FLS, she has done fundraising and organizing in the API and Vietnamese community related to youth and education, economic and community development, as well as health and public safety.
 Quynh has her bachelor’s in American Ethnic Studies from the University of Washington and a master’s in Public Administration from Seattle University.
-As a child of immigrant small business owners, it is her passion to preserve and grow Little Saigon as a vibrant commercial district serving the needs of the fast-growing Vietnamese community.

 Lien Pham is the Community Engagement Coordinator.
 Lien is passionate about preserving and embracing the Vietnamese culture by supporting local businesses and celebrating the Vietnamese identity.
 Joining Friends of Little Saigon, Lien brings her experience with sanitation policy, public safety, marketing, cultural engagement, and outreach in multicultural communities.
 Additionally, Lien will be graduating with her Communication and Global Health degree from the University of Washington.

 Angela Ngo is the Community Builder.
 Angela started working for nonprofit organizations in high school and hopes to continue building her passion in the community.
 She has experience working with youth in diverse communities, public health, research, and community outreach.
 Angela will be graduating with her Public Health and Global Health degree from the University of Washington.